AdobeDocs/app-builder/src/pages/getting_started/index.md

 # Start your App Builder Journey

-Welcome.
+Welcome!
 Here you'll learn what systems you need to access, how to access them, and how to configure your local environment.

 ## Access and Credentials